by Kara-Leah Grant, Musings from the Mat

 It’s 7:15pm and I’m upside down on the carpet in front of the fire, balancing on my hands and knees, head hanging low, not quite touching the carpet.

-I’m meant to be on the computer, finishing off August’s Monthly Digest to send off to 2000+ subscribers.
+I’m meant to be on the computer, finishing off August’s Monthly Digest.
 But Kundalini has other plans for me.
 There’s been pressure building up in my neck and head all afternoon, and now that my child’s gone to bed, I can feel what I need to do.

 So I do it.

 I forgo the computer, get down on the ground, not even bothering to roll out a yoga mat or change out of my jeans, and surrender to my breath and the flow of Kundalini.

 An hour later, I’m still being taken through slow yoga postures.
 Most of the action is in my upper chest and neck area.
 There’s all kinds of popping sensations and the odd moan escaping from deep in my belly.

 If I try and stop the process, and stay still, or do anything ordinary – like type this article – the energy feels stuck and starts to build towards a headache again.
 Only in surrendering into the spontaneous flow of movement do I find release.

 This is Kundalini Awakening, as it happens for me.

 It’s a process that’s been going on for more than a decade now.
 At times insistent, electric and over-whelming – like now – and at other times dormant.